Large-scale anomalies of the CMB in the curvaton scenario: Introduction

 The Cosmological Principle states that the Universe should be isotropic and homogeneous on scales above 100 Mpc, which is widely accepted as a basic principle of most cosmological scenarios.
 This principle can be experimentally tested by galaxy surveys and CMB observations.
 The SDSS experiment result indicates that the galaxy distribution becomes isotropic and homogeneous at large scales~\citep{sdss1,sdss2,sdss3,sdss4,sdss5,sdss6,sdss7}, which supports the Cosmological Principle well.

 However, there are still open questions from the CMB observations--so-called anomalies.
-Among them is the non-Gaussian cold spot~\citep{Cruz2005MNRAS.356...29C,Cruz2007ApJ...655...11C,2007Sci...318.1612C}, the missing power in the quadrupole in all WMAP data~\citep{WMAP1,WMAP3,WMAP5,WMAP7,WMAP9} (see however~\citep{WMAP9}), even-odd multipole power asymmetry (also called parity asymmetry~\citep{Parity1,Parity2}), alignment of multipole components and axis-of-evil~\citep{alignment1,alignment2,alignment3,WMAP7 Anomalies discuss}, north-south asymmetry~\citep{NS1,NS2,NS3,NS4,NS5} and so on.
+Among them is the non-Gaussian cold spot~\citep{Cruz2005MNRAS.356...29C,Cruz2007ApJ...655...11C,2007Sci...318.1612C}, the missing power in the quadrupole in all WMAP releases~\citep{WMAP1,WMAP3,WMAP5,WMAP7,WMAP9} (see however~\citep{WMAP9}), even-odd multipole power asymmetry (also called parity asymmetry~\citep{Parity1,Parity2}), alignment of multipole components and axis-of-evil~\citep{alignment1,alignment2,alignment3,WMAP7 Anomalies discuss}, north-south asymmetry~\citep{NS1,NS2,NS3,NS4,NS5} and so on.
 Certainly, there are attempts in the listed literatures and others to attribute those anomalies to systematics or unrealized Galactic/Ecliptic emission, or simply the cosmic variance.
-The systematics can be reduced or eliminated by cross check between different and independent CMB observation experiments, like WMAP and Planck, thus we should wait patiently for the Planck data release for a conclusion regarding the systematics issues.
+The systematics can be reduced or eliminated by cross check between independent CMB observation experiments, like WMAP and Planck.
 As for the cosmic variance, it could explain many anomalies but only with very low probability.
 There is an even more fundamental question: whether these anomalies have a common origin or are statistically independent.
 If we believe that all the anomalies originate from the same source, it would be even more important to discover its origin.
 In the opposite case, where all the anomalies are statistically independent, the problem is how one peculiar realization of the random field can contain all these anomalies.
 Although the anomalies have been observed in the temperature data, they could also prove to be main sources of contamination in polarization data.
 Therefore, the understanding of their origin is potentially crucial for investigating the E-mode and B-mode or even the primordial non-Gaussianities and gravitational waves from inflation.

 Therefore, if we believe that the anomalies of the CMB discussed in the literature indicate some constraint on the Cosmological Principle, we should find an explanation through cosmological theory.
 In the standard inflationary scenario, the large-scale structure is generated by the initial perturbations due to quantum fluctuations of the inflation field.
 However, if we further consider the possibility that the standard inflation field is not the only field in the inflation stage (the inflation field is still dominating), then by adding some extra components to the nearly scale-invariant spectrum we can introduce a seed of asymmetry to the theoretical expectation, not just to a specific realization by a particular observer, which is the main purpose of this work.